Famous or not, refugees bring much more than their belongings with them to their new countries.

-Mona Hatoum – a well known British painter, she is a Palestinian-Lebanese refugee
+Mona Hatoum – Well-known British painter, Palestinian-Lebanese refugee.

-Sir John Tenniel – a cartoonist and book illustrator – descended from Huguenot refugees
+Sir John Tenniel – Cartoonist and book illustrator, descended from Huguenot refugees.

-Sir Montague Burton – A refugee from Lithuania, he founded Burton retail.
+Sir Montague Burton – Founded Burton retail, refugee from Lithuania.

-Sieng van Trang – founder of the educational website www.iLearn.to.
-He is a Vietnamese refugee
+Sieng van Trang – Founder of the educational website www.iLearn.to, Vietnamese refugee.

-George Weidenfeld, publisher – Jew who fled the Nazis.
+George Weidenfeld– Publisher, Jewish refugee who fled the Nazis.

 Fashion and Design

-Tanya Sarne – fashion designer and creator of the Ghost label.
-Her father was a Russian refugee.
+Tanya Sarne – Fashion designer and creator of the Ghost label, father was a Russian refugee.

-Lewis de Teissier – founder of Tessier’s jewellers, and the grandson of a refugee Jaqcues de Teissier
+Lewis de Teissier – Founder of Tessier’s jewellers, and the grandson of refugee Jaqcues de Teissier.

-Lakshmibhai Pathak – founder of Patak’s.
-He was a Kenyan refugee
+Lakshmibhai Pathak – Founder of Patak’s, was a Kenyan refugee.

-Rashmi Thakrar – a Ugandan refugee and founder of Tilda Rice
+Rashmi Thakrar – Founder of Tilda Rice, Ugandan refugee.

 Music and Dance